Policymaking

 • Event

-A public meeting of the Commission was held on Thursday, August 24, 2023 at 3:00 p.m.
+A public meeting of the Commission was held on Thursday, August 8, 2024 at 3:00 p.m.
 (EDT) pursuant to Rule 3.2 of the Rules of Practice and Procedure of the United States Sentencing Commission.
+This meeting was livestreamed.

 • Event

-A public meeting of the Commission was held on Thursday, December 14, 2023 at 2:00 pm (ET) pursuant to Rule 3.2 of the Rules of Practice and Procedure.
+A public meeting of the Commission will be held on Thursday, December 19, 2024 at 2:00 pm (EST) pursuant to Rule 3.2 of the Rules of Practice and Procedure.